hi-in10sity/ducking-around/README.md

     * **Quack For All:** A high-stakes logic challenge for everyone.
 5.  **Winning:** Reduce all other ducks to 0 HP.
 Last duck standing wins!
 6.  **HAVE FUN!** With much love, Group 7 of SS10. <3

+## ⚠️ BUGS/COMING SOON
+* Again, **multiplayer** is currently tweaking.
+I hate multiplayer servers - Steph
+* Some active abilities are wrong... 😨 more like Spiderduck is just the hated child... fixing that ASAP!
+* The website is not fully responsive!
+Oops!
+Play on your laptop (for now).